openconfig/reference/rpc/gnmi/gnmi-specification.md

                        }
                    ]
             }`
-    type: JSON_IETF
   >
 >
 ```

 Note that all JSON values MUST be valid JSON.
-That is to say, whilst a value or object may be included in the message, the relevant quoting according to the JSON specification in [RFC7159](https://tools.ietf.org/html/rfc7159) must be used.
+That is to say, while a value or object may be included in the message, the relevant quoting according to the JSON specification in [RFC7159](https://tools.ietf.org/html/rfc7159) must be used.
 This results in quoted string values, and unquoted number values.

 `JSON_IETF` encoded data MUST conform with the rules for JSON serialisation described in [RFC7951](https://tools.ietf.org/html/rfc7951).
 Data specified with a type of JSON MUST be valid JSON, but no additional constraints are placed upon it.
 An implementation MUST NOT serialise data with mixed `JSON` and `JSON_IETF` encodings.